Akamai-Community/edgecompute.live/themes/edge-theme/content/examples/search-user-details.md

 +++
 title = 'Search User Details'
 draft = false
-description = "The example demonstrates how you can use EdgeWorkers and EdgeKV to search for specific user details.
-It also shows how you could use getJson() helper method.<br><br> Note : This is an extension of User Registration use case.
-You would need the key value from the User Registration use case if you want to verify the details." categories = ['Auth'] modules = ['url-search-params', 'create-response', 'edgekv'] icon = ''
+categories = ['Auth']
+modules = ['url-search-params', 'create-response', 'edgekv'] icon = ''